montillall/Surfs_Up/README.md

 ---
 ## Results

-The breakdown of eligible retiring employees per job title is shown in image below.
+The temperature statistics frot he months of June and December are shown below.

 ![](Retiring_Emp_Title.png)